-- (4) The Group accounts for costs of computer software developed or obtained for internal use in accordance with FASB ASC Subtopic 350-40, "Intangibles: Goodwill and Other Internal-Use Software."
+(4) The Group accounts for costs of computer software developed or obtained for internal use in accordance with FASB ASC Subtopic 350-40, "Intangibles: Goodwill and Other - Internal-Use Software."
 FASB ASC Subtopic 350-40 requires the capitalization of certain costs incurred in connection with developing or obtaining internal use software during the application development stage.
-During the years 2011 and 2010, the Group capitalized \$0 and \$40 of software costs, respectively.
-Software costs are amortized using the straight-line method over their estimated useful life of three years. - j.
+As of March 31, 2013 and 2012, the Group capitalized \$4,609 and \$10 of software costs, respectively.
+Software costs are amortized using the straight-line method over their estimated useful life of three years.

+j.
 Lease of land from Israel Land Administration:

-The Company leases land from the Israel Land Administration ("ILA"), which is accounted for pursuant to FASB ASC Subtopic 840-20, "Leases - Operating Leases."
-Taro leases several parcels from the ILA.
+The Company leases several parcels of land from the Israel Land Administration ("ILA"), which is accounted for pursuant to FASB ASC Subtopic 840-20, "Leases - Operating Leases."
 The lease period of the industrial parcels ends between 2018 and 2058.
 The Company has the right to extend each of the lease agreements for an additional period of 49 years.
 The ILA lease agreements are standard agreements covering substantial portions of the land of Israel.
 The standard agreements call for a Lease Period of 49 years, with an option for one additional Lease Period (i.e., total of 98 years).
 The ownership of the land is not transferred at the end of the lease period and there is no option to buy the land at the end of such period.
 The expectation, based on practice and accumulated experience is that the renewal price would be substantially below fair market value.
 Since such leases do not qualify as a capital lease, they are being accounted for as operating leases.
 The prepaid lease amount is included in long-term receivables and other assets and amortized over the term of the lease.